nerevu/riko/README.rst

 ``riko`` provides a number of benefits / differences from other stream processing applications such as Huginn, Flink, Spark, and Storm [#]_.
 Namely:

-- small footprint (CPU and memory usage)
+- a small footprint (CPU and memory usage)
 - native RSS support
 - simple installation and usage
 - `pypy support`_
 - modular ``pipes`` to filter, sort, and modify feeds

-Unlike Spark et al., riko is not distributed, i.e., able to run on a cluster of servers.
-The main benefit this brings is a simple installation process (no dependencies outside of python) and low resource usage.
-Next, of the other processors mentioned, only riko and Huginn natively support RSS feeds.

-Compared to Huginn however, riko has a much narrower focus. riko lacks a gui, doesn't continually monitor feeds for new data, and can't react to specific events.
-Additionally, riko implements streams as iterators.
-Iterators have the benefit of low memory usage, but are "pull" based and only support a single consumer.
+The subsequent tradeoffs ``riko`` makes are:

+- not distributed (able to run on a cluster of servers)
+- no GUI for creating workflows
+- doesn't continually monitor feeds for new data
+- can't react to specific events
+- iterator (pull) based so only supports a single consumer

 The following table summaries these observations: